akien-mga/godot-old-wiki/devel_notsofun.md

 ### General AI

 What kind of AI APIS are the most useful in the industry?
 Help defining this would, again, be appreciated.

+### Windows Phone / Windows 8

+The current "winrt" platform is mostly ready, but needs a couple of key features to become a proper "first class citizen" supported platform.
+On the code side, the main one is an Audio driver, and a few minor issues with the threading classes (Thread is implemented using std::thread, I'd prefer using native winrt APIs, semaphores are not implemented).
+There's also the usual "app lifecycle" stuff missing (dealing with screen rotation, events like focus lost, back button, etc), and keyboard input (and possibly dealing with the on-screen keyboard).
+On the "workflow" side, we need to add "one click deploy" from the editor, which means packaging the app and launching it to a connected device (or launching as a "windows store app" from a local directory on the local machine), and eventually packaging for submission to Windows Store.